The guidelines for studying here are different from the ones for working here. Both situations are described below.

 You are free to practise the profession in Holland.
 If you would like to provide a potential employer with information on your foreign diploma, you can check the information in our overview of foreign education systems.

-You can also apply for a credential evaluation through: www.idw.nl/en.
+You can also apply for a credential evaluation through the website of the Information centre for credential evaluation (IcDW).
 Please note that this is not a free service.

 Dutch Assistance Centre